arangodb/arangojs/README.md

 });
 ```

+For AQL please check out the [`aql` template tag](#aql) for writing parametrized AQL queries without making your code vulnerable to injection attacks.

 # API

 All asynchronous functions take an optional Node-style callback (or "errback") as the last argument with the following arguments: